 “It is also the practice of pig-police, especially narcotics agents, to seize a quantity of drugs from one dealer, arrest him, but only turn in a portion of the confiscated drugs for evidence.
 The rest is given to another dealer who sells it and gives a percentage of the profits to the narcotics agents.
 The pig-police also utilize informers who are dealers.
 In return for information, they receive immunity from arrest.
 The police cannot solve the problem, for they are a part of the problem.”

-Our survey showed significant abuse of Suboxone, a drug used to treat opioid addicts.
+Our survey showed significant abuse of Suboxone, a drug used to treat opioid addiction.
 In the 1970s Methadone clinics, backed by the Rockefeller Program, became big in New York.
 The state even linked welfare benefits to these services.
-Yet, Mutulu Shakur says, "In New York City, 60 percent of the illegal drugs on the street during the early '70s was methadone.
-So we could not blame drug addiction at that time on Turkey or Afghanistan or the rest of that triangle."(2) Revolutionaries began to see this drug that was being used as treatment as breaking up the revolutionary movement and the community.
-Mtulu Shakur and others in the Lincoln Detox Center developed the use of acupuncture as an alternative treatment for drug addiction.
+Yet, Mutulu Shakur says, “In New York City, 60 percent of the illegal drugs on the street during the early ’70s was methadone.
+So we could not blame drug addiction at that time on Turkey or Afghanistan or the rest of that triangle.”(2) Revolutionaries began to see this drug that was being used as treatment as breaking up the revolutionary movement and the community.
+Mutulu Shakur and others in the Lincoln Detox Center used acupuncture as a treatment for drug addiction.
 Lincoln Detox is an example of an independent institution developed by communists to combat drug addiction in the United $tates.

 “[O]n November 10, 1970, a group of the Young Lords, a South Bronx anti-drug coalition, and members of the Health Revolutionary Unity Movement (a mass organization of health workers) with the support of the Lincoln Collective took over the Nurses’ Residence building of Lincoln Hospital and established a drug treatment program called The People’s Drug Program, which became known as Lincoln Detox Center.”(3) Lincoln Detox was a program that was subsequently run by the Young Lords Party, Black Panthers that had survived the Panther 21 raid, the Republic of New Afrika, and White Lightning, a radical organization of white former drug addicts, until 1979 when a police raid forced the communists out of the hospital, removing the political content of the program.(4)